Performance-Based By Design

 Traditional screening tools—résumés, questionnaires, and even AI-assisted applicant filters—are increasingly ineffective in distinguishing truly capable candidates from those who simply sound qualified.
 With the widespread use of AI-generated résumés, nearly every applicant can appear polished, articulate, and well-matched on paper.

-The ERA addresses this challenge by supplementing existing screening methods with a hands-on, performance-oriented assessment that evaluates what candidates can actually do—not how well they can describe themselves.
+The ERA addresses this challenge by supplementing existing screening methods with a hands-on “learn-and-apply” assessment that evaluates what candidates can actually do—not how well they can describe themselves.

 Simply put, the ERA measures what matters most—and because it is not AI-solvable, success depends totally on the participant’s own effort.